ldgabbay/jwplayer/fl5/doc/publishers/mediaformats.rst

 The JW Player has built-in support for two distinct streaming providers, :ref:`RTMP Streaming <rtmpstreaming>` and :ref:`HTTP Pseudo-Streaming <httpstreaming>`.

-In addition to the built-in media support, it is possible to load custom media playback **providers** into the JW Player, e.g. for *Livestream.com* channels.
+In addition to the built-in media support, it is possible to load custom media playback **providers** into the JW Player, e.g. to support specific features of a certain CDN.
 Custom providers are packed in a separate SWF file, much like a *plugin*.

 A number of custom providers is available from our `addons repository <http://www.longtailvideo.com/addons/>`_.